Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 16.30.46 UTC
+- WIB: Jumat, 28 November 2025 17.33.26 UTC
-- WITA: Jumat, 28 November 2025 17.30.46 UTC
+- WITA: Jumat, 28 November 2025 18.33.26 UTC
-- WIT: Jumat, 28 November 2025 18.30.46 UTC
+- WIT: Jumat, 28 November 2025 19.33.26 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology